- 1 Strategic Plan vs. Action Plan–What’s the difference?

 Once a strategic plan is created, the next step is—you guessed it—an action plan.
 An action plan puts your strategy into the heads, hearts, and hands of the people who will make a real, measurable difference by implementing your strategic plan.

-An action (or implementation) plan includes:
+An action plan includes:

 - Allocation of resources that will drive the strategic plan forward

 Based on our experience working with hundreds of public sector organizations, we recommend implementing your strategic plan by developing three, cascading levels (we call this your planning framework):

 Your strategic plan should cover the top two levels of your framework Your action plan makes up the third level of your planning framework.

 Here is an example of a three-tiered plan in practice, as laid out in Envisio:

 Strategic Plan vs. Action Plan–Why You Need Both